getlogbook/logbook/docs/quickstart.rst

 level (string or integer) as an argument.

 Each call to a logging method creates a log *record* which is then passed to *handlers*, which decide how to store or present the logging info.
+There is a multitude of available handlers, and of course you can also create your own:

+* :class:`StreamHandler` for logging to arbitrary streams
+* :class:`FileHandler`, :class:`RotatingFileHandler` and
+  :class:`TimedRotatingFileHandler` for logging to files
+* :class:`MailHandler` for logging via e-mail
+* :class:`SyslogHandler` for logging to the syslog daemon